Navigating Market Research Sessions: What to Expect

 Engaging with Questions and Activities

-During a market research session, participants will engage in various activities and answer an array of questions.
+During a market research session, participants engage in various activities and answer an array of questions.
 The types of questions depend on the research focus but are designed to promote deep reflection on participants' experiences, preferences, and opinions.
-Common question types include:
+Market research groups utilize several common question types:

 Open-ended questions: Encourage detailed responses, such as “What features do you look for when purchasing a product like this?” or “Can you explain what you like and dislike about this product?”